 Review: Air Canada Maple Leaf Lounge, Calgary Domestic, Alberta, Canada.

 The Air Canada Maple Leaf Lounge at Calgary International Airport is the sole Maple Leaf Lounge in existence at the Calgary Airport.
-As the only lounge, it does triple duty as the domestic, transborder and international lounge for all the Air Canada and Star Alliance Departures.
+As the only lounge, it does triple lounge duty as the domestic, transborder and international lounge for all Air Canada and Star Alliance Departures.
 Despite this responsibility, it does an excellent job at living up to expectations and offers a very good lounge experience with upscale touches.

 Review: Air Canada Maple Leaf Lounge, Calgary Domestic “C” Concourse, Calgary International Airport, Alberta, Canada

 This review is about the Air Canada Maple Leaf Lounge Calgary International Airport, located in the “C” Concourse of the Domestic Terminal.
 For another lounge in the Calgary International Airport Domestic Terminal, and the direct competition to the Maple Leaf lounge, please see our review of the Westjet Elevation Lounge Calgary Domestic, located a short distance away.

 The City of Calgary is home to Canada’s other national airline Westjet.
 Air Canada is competing head to head with Westjet with a city that is tremendously loyal to Westjet and has a heavy energy sector with substantial business air traffic.
 In other to maintain some competitive advantage, Air Canada has recently renovated it’s Air Canada Maple Leaf Lounge in Calgary, offering some perks like a full service bar and contemporary decor that they don’t offer at many other lounges.